-- 9.2 LB Hackney commenced long-term external borrowing in 2019/20 (excluding the London Energy Efficiency Fund loan, principal remaining £1.2m) for the first time since 2012.
-At March 2023 we will have £68m long term borrowings and no short term borrowing.
-We anticipate taking on more medium to long term borrowing over 2023/24 to fund our ambitious capital programme.
+- 10.2 The Council commenced long-term external borrowing in 2019/20 (excluding the London Energy Efficiency Fund loan) for the first time since 2012.
+We estimate at March 2024 we will have £63.1m long term borrowings and no short term borrowing.
+We anticipate taking on more medium to long term borrowing over 2024/25 to fund our ambitious capital programme.
 The Council's detailed borrowing strategy is set out in section 7 of our Treasury Management Strategy (Appendix 3 to the budget report) and is not repeated here.
 PWLB loans are no longer available to local authorities planning to buy investment assets primarily for yield.
-The Council does not have any such schemes in its capital programme and as part of its capital strategy must recognise the impact of any such proposals on our overall ability to access PWLB loans. - 9.3 The Council needs to ensure that external debt (i.e. borrowing for any purpose, plus other long-term liabilities) does not, except in the short term, exceed the total of the capital financing requirement in the previous year plus the estimates of any increase in the capital financing requirement at the end of the current and next two financial years.
+The Council does not have any such schemes in its capital programme and as part of its capital strategy must recognise the impact of any such proposals on our overall ability to access PWLB loans. - 10.3 The Council needs to ensure that external debt (i.e. borrowing for any purpose, plus other long-term liabilities) does not, except in the short term, exceed the total of the capital financing requirement in the previous year plus the estimates of any increase in the capital financing requirement at the end of the current and next two financial years.
 This allows some flexibility for limited early borrowing for future years.

-9.4 Projected levels of the Council's total outstanding debt (which comprises borrowing, PFI liabilities, leases are shown below, compared with the capital financing requirement (see above).
+10.4 Projected levels of the Council's total outstanding debt (which comprises borrowing, PFI liabilities, leases are shown below, compared with the capital financing requirement (see above).
 The increase in gross debt rises in line with the borrowing requirement of the capital programme.